ms/buildtogether.tech/teams/index.md

 the instructors and other outsiders.
 "Observables" means that instead of asking if the person is outgoing or if they have a positive attitude, assessments should ask if they listen attentively during meeting or attempt to solve problems before asking for help.
-The performance review guidelines in <span x="personal-eval"/> are a useful starting point.
+The performance review guidelines in
+<a section="personal-eval"/> are a useful starting point.

 ## Problems and Solutions